What we do in school to keep your children safe

-We have a large number of staff trained as paediatric first aiders and a number of staff who have completed a full two day fully certified First Aid Training Course.
+We have a large number of certified staff trained as emergency first aiders and paediatric first aiders.

 Be aware of social media and how your children use it.
 Facebook, Tik Tok, Instagram and WhatsApp are not to be used by children under 13.

 Travelling to and from School